-- 5.0.31 Harrow Metropolitan Town Centre is characterised as the most densely developed area in the borough (with scope for further intensification), and is the primary location for retailing, office, leisure and other (non-industrial) employment uses.
-The built form of the town centre has the highest concentration of taller buildings within the borough, and combined with its highly sustainable location, will remain the key location for new development. - 5.0.32 Station Road links Harrow Metropolitan Town Centre with district town centre of Wealdstone and is characterised as a mixed-use corridor between the two centres.
-This part of the Opportunity Area is a relatively narrow awkward shape characterised by commercial units on the western side of Station Road with some larger sites, whereas the eastern side has some industrial sites and residential units facing onto Station Road. - 5.0.33 The character of Wealdstone Town Centre and surrounds is much more varied.
-This includes the district town centre, Strategic Industrial Land, Local Strategic Industrial Sites (estates), large comprehensive regeneration developments and also well-established Metroland character housing.
-New development within the Wealdstone Town Centre Area must be cognisant of the variations within the character of the area, ensuring that any interface of character areas is respected. - 5.0.34 Not all locations across the Opportunity Area will be capable of accommodating growth equally.
+- 5.0.34 Not all locations across the Opportunity Area will be capable of accommodating growth equally.
 The Harrow & Wealdstone Opportunity Area includes three main character areas.
 Each of these character areas are further comprised of sub areas, which have their own considerations in terms of facilitating new development.
 The town centre locations within the Opportunity Area will remain the location for higher density development.
 Outside of these, site allocations will provide guidance for sites where significant development is sought (sites such as Kodak, former Civic Centre, and Byron Park / Harrow Leisure Centre).
 New development should reflect the Public Transport Accessibility Level (PTAL) across the Opportunity Area, which will vary across each of the areas.
-Outside of these identified areas, new development must be delivered in accordance with the wider development policies. - 5.0.35 Proposals for Built to Rent developments are likely to be acceptable within the boundaries of the Opportunity Area, subject to compliance with other policies of the Development Plan.
-The Opportunity Area is a highly accessible location for public transport, local services, facilities and pursuing employment opportunities.
+Outside of these identified areas, new development must be delivered in accordance with the wider development policies. - 5.0.35 Proposals for Built to Rent developments are likely to be acceptable within the boundaries of the Opportunity Area and the District Town Centres, subject to compliance with other policies of the Development Plan.
+These locations provide good access to public transport, local services, facilities and pursuing employment opportunities.
 This will encourage increased sustainable modes of transport, reduce car use and the risk of increased on-street car parking in the surrounding area.
-Build to rent schemes accommodate a minimum of 50 units (or more); tend be built at high density and to require a 4 or more storeys, to benefit from economies of scale and fund the cost of managing and operating the development.
-Whilst the predominate character of the Borough is two-three storey in suburban locations and three to four storeys with the town centres and near transport hubs.
-Overall, the proposed policy approach will minimise any potential harmful effects on the character areas of the Borough and ensure viability of potential development proposals.
+Build to rent schemes accommodate a minimum of 50 units (or more) and require the delivery of a significant quantity of units; to benefit from economies of scale and fund the cost of managing and operating the development.
+Therefore build to rent schemes on smaller sized sites, particularly outside of the above proposed locations (. i.e. suburban areas) would require development to be built at a high density on 4 or more storeys, in order to ensure viability.
+This would be contrary to the predominate character of the Borough is two -three storey in suburban locations and three to four storeys with the town centres and near transport hubs, which means locations outside of the Opportunity Area and District Town Centres are not likely to be suitable for Build to Rent Developments.
+Overall, the proposed policy approach will minimise any potential harmful effects on the character areas of the Borough and ensures viability of potential development proposals.